Nam Gi-ae: Career

 In 2019, Nam was part of main cast in tvN's legal drama Confession.
 In 2020, she was cast in tvN's suspense TV series Flower of Evil.
 In 2021 she appeared in Sell Your Haunted House, Chimera, Jirisan, The Red Sleeve, SBS's romantic TV series Now, We Are Breaking Up as Kang Jeong-ja, mother of Song Hye-kyo's character and JTBC's mystery drama Artificial City.

-In 2022 she appeared in JTBC's romantic drama Thirty-Nine as mother of the one of the main leads.
+In 2022 she appeared in JTBC's romantic drama Thirty-Nine as mother of one of the main leads.